-Even for immediate perspectives a more objective and scientific analysis is essential to understand, control and give the appropriate weight to the various elements at stake.
-For example, various origins can be attributed to the current crisis in Italy: The financial crisis originated by the Lehman bankruptcy, Europe and the Euro, China’s growth and competitiveness, bureaucracy, justice, migrants etc. At the moment the weights attributed to these various phenomena essentially depend on the narrative with which they are described and therefore on emotional and rhetorical elements.
-Instead, it would be essential to understand the real roles of these various phenomena and move from an essentially narrative analysis to one that is as objective and scientific as possible.
+Even for immediate perspectives, a more objective and scientific analysis is essential to understand, control, and give the appropriate weight to the various elements at stake.
+For example, various origins can be attributed to the current crisis in Italy: The financial crisis originated by the Lehman bankruptcy, Europe, and the Euro; China’s growth and competitiveness; bureaucracy; justice; immigration, etc. At the moment, the weights attributed to these various phenomena essentially depend on the narrative within which they are described and therefore on emotional and rhetorical elements.
+Instead, it would be essential to understand the real role of these various phenomena and move from an essentially narrative analysis to one that is as objective and scientific as possible.
 We believe that CREF can make an important contribution in this direction.

-In this same perspective of scientific objectivity, we believe we can consider fundamental problems such as pollution, sustainability, social well-being and green and circular economies.
-This does not mean reducing the space for political decisions but providing an information framework that makes these decisions more aware.
+From this same perspective of scientific objectivity, we believe we can consider fundamental problems such as pollution, sustainability, social well-being, and the green and circular economies.
+This does not mean reducing the space for political decisions but providing an information framework that makes these decisions more based.

 Present and future collaborations and synergies

-At the moment the proposing group can already count on collaborations and support from many institutions.
-However, it is intended to broaden the spectrum of collaborations and represent a national and international reference for these activities at a scientific level, political planning and for the production world and companies.
+At the moment, the proposing group can already count on collaborations and support from many institutions.
+However, it is intended to broaden the spectrum of collaborations and constitute a national and international hub for these activities at a scientific level, for political planning and for the production world and companies.

 - ISC-World Bank, Washington (Masud Cader, Leader Country analytics)